 86 400 might seem like a strange name, especially for a bank, but that figure actually comes from the number of seconds in a day.
 But what does that have to do with banking?
-Well as one of Australia’s pioneering neobanks, 86 400 is all about giving Aussie customers easy access to their money and real time information about their finances - every second of the day.
+Launched in September 2019, 86 400 is one of Australia’s pioneering neobanks, and it's all about giving Aussie customers easy access to their money and real time information about their finances - every second of the day.

 That’s why the digital bank has developed a totally new, mobile-based platform that uses technology to provide better money insights, more personalised savings tools, minimal fees and products with some seriously appealing features.

-That means 86 400 are now offering their very own home loans, transaction accounts and savings accounts - all of which are accessible through the 86 400 mobile app.
+Best of all, 86 400 is a fully authorised Authorised Deposit-taking Institution (ADI), having received the tick of approval from financial regulator APRA back in July 2019.
+That means 86 400 are able to offer their very own home loans, transaction accounts and savings accounts - all of which are accessible through the 86 400 mobile app.
 But more on these below.

 As a digital bank, 86 400 have made a point of promising ‘smart banking’ for Australian users, and if the 86 400 home loans, transaction account and savings account are anything to go by, they’re off to a great start.
 So let’s take a closer look at the accounts 86 400 have already launched and some of the products that are likely to come down the track: